robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 A is composed of two major components:

- 1. The amount of work developers intend to do in the slice of work
+ 1. The amount of work developers perform in the slice of work
  2. The Green Real Time... the amount of time it takes to confirm that the code is safe.

 #### Improving A.1